Wondering what is flooding the internet these days? You guessed right. A ton of cleansing myths.

 When cleansing is done right, it can be very effective in achieving healthy, sustainable weight loss.

-Since the liver is our number one fat burning organ, it plays a big role in metabolizing fat.
+Since the liver is our number one fat burning organ, this organ plays a big role in metabolizing fat.
 The liver secretes bile (an alkaline digestive juice), which helps in the breakdown of fats.

 So, when it comes to losing weight, liver cleansing is key.